andrepbento/MScThesis/Graphy/README.md

 # Graphy

-This is the main project for the thesis.
+Graphy is the main project for the thesis.

-## Architecture

-The project architecture can be found in the [Architecture](Graphy/docs/architecture) directory.

 ## Requirements